System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Failure of One-Stage Estimation in the Composite Regime

-The optimization problem \eqref{convexopt} is natural in the sense that any estimator should try to minimize the distance between $x_{t+1}$ and $Ax_t$, with the belief that $Ax_t$ is the best representation of $x_{t+1}$ in average.
-Also, $\phi$ is often selected to be convex for tractability; to be coercive to penalize a large difference between $x_{t+1}$ and $Ax_t$ heavily; to be even to ensure fairness between the positive and negative differences.
-The estimators given in \eqref{lsandl1} fall within this class of optimization framework for a choice of $R=\infty$.
-We now demonstrate that this general framework fails to recover the true system under the combined effect of adversarial attacks and stochastic symmetric noise; in particular, the resulting estimator does not converge to the true system dynamics.
-Before presenting the main theorem, the following lemma provides the intuition for how an adversary can construct an attack to mislead the estimator.
+The optimization problem \eqref{convexopt} is natural in the sense that any estimator should try to minimize the distance between $x_{t+1}$ and $A\phi(x_t)$, with the belief that $A\phi(x_t)$ is the best representation of $x_{t+1}$ in average.
+Also, $g$ is often selected to be convex for tractability; to be coercive to penalize a large difference between $x_{t+1}$ and $A\phi(x_t)$ heavily; to be even to ensure fairness between the positive and negative differences.
+We now demonstrate that this general framework acts as a one-stage estimator and fails to recover the true system under the composite effect of persistent noise and adversarial attacks; in particular, the adversary can design attacks to ensure that the estimator does not converge to the true system dynamics as long as the noise distribution is symmetric.
+We now present the main theorem for the failure of one-stage estimators under the composite regime $w_t = e_t + k_t$ (see Scenario \ref{as:composition}).